blockchainofthings/CatenisAPIClientJS/README.md

 ### Build

-Then issue the following command to generate the Javascript library (CatenisAPIClientJS.min.js), which should be saved to the ``build`` directory along with its corresponding map file (CatenisAPIClientJS.min.map).
+Then issue the following command to generate the JavaScript library (CatenisAPIClientJS.min.js), which should be saved to the ``build`` directory along with its corresponding map file (CatenisAPIClientJS.min.map).

 ```shell